Apocalypse Now: Development

 While working as an assistant for Francis Ford Coppola on The Rain People in 1967, filmmaker John Milius was encouraged by his friends George Lucas and Steven Spielberg to write a Vietnam War film.
 Milius had wanted to volunteer for the war, and was disappointed when he was rejected for having asthma.
 He came up with the idea for adapting the plot of Joseph Conrad's Heart of Darkness to the Vietnam War setting.
-He had read the novel as a teenager and was reminded about it when his college English professor, Irwin Blacker of USC, mentioned the several unsuccessful attempts to adapt it into a movie.
+He had read the novel as a teenager and was reminded about it when his college screenwriting professor, Irwin Blacker of USC, mentioned the several unsuccessful attempts to adapt it into a movie.
 Blacker challenged his class by saying, "No screenwriter has ever perfected a film adaption of Joseph Conrad's Heart of Darkness."

-Coppola gave Milius $15,000 to write the screenplay with the promise of an additional $10,000 if it were green-lit.*Medavoy, Mike with Josh Young, You're Only as Good as Your Next One, Astria, 2002 p 8 Milius claims that he wrote the screenplay in 1969.
+Coppola gave Milius $15,000 to write the screenplay with the promise of an additional $10,000 if it were green-lit.
+Milius claims that he wrote the screenplay in 1969.
 He wanted to use Conrad's novel as "a sort of allegory.
 It would have been too simple to have followed the book completely."
 Some sources state that Milius' original title was The Psychedelic Soldier, but Milius disputed this in a 2010 interview, claiming Apocalypse Now was always the intended title.
+The title Apocalypse Now was inspired by a button badge popular with hippies during the 1960s that said "Nirvana Now".

 Milius based the character of Willard and some of Kurtz's on a friend of his, Fred Rexer.
 Rexer claimed to have experienced, first-hand, the scene relayed by Brando's character wherein the arms of villagers are hacked off by the Viet Cong; and that Kurtz was based on Robert B. Rheault, head of Special Forces in Vietnam.
 Scholars have never found any evidence to corroborate Rexer's claim, nor any similar Viet Cong behavior, and consider it an urban legend.
-The title Apocalypse Now was inspired by a button badge popular with hippies during the 1960s that said "Nirvana Now".